Our mission statement is simple:

 NOBLE: the technology partner for libraries north of Boston

 The North Of Boston Library Exchange (NOBLE) is a cooperative effort of 26 area libraries founded to improve library service through automation.
-Seventeen public library members, ten academic libraries and one special library are members of NOBLE.
+Seventeen public library members, seven academic libraries and one special library are members of NOBLE.

 NOBLE was the first automated resource sharing network in Massachusetts and the first on the Internet.
 Since its founding over thirty years ago, NOBLE has cost-effectively improved service to its libraries and their users through technology, in ways not possible at its inception.